fullstack-development/donat-pool-onchain/ErrorCodes.md

 411: ReceiveFunds transaction not signed by transaction creator
 412: Impossible to receive funds as fundraising is not completed
 413: should burn verToken on close fundraising
-413: should burn threadToken on close fundraising
+414: should burn threadToken on close fundraising
+415: can't donate after fundrising deadline